NUMBUKU/neural_networking/README.md

 The basic structure is like the following: there is a file, func.c, which defines neuron activation functions, loss functions and pooling functions (for CNN).
 This file uses the math.h standard library.
 Then another file, neuron.cpp, defines the neuron sructure and a few basic function that come with it.
 It uses the vector library.
 At last there is the main file, neural_net.cpp, which encloses the classes that define the types of neural network.
 I used inheritance, where ANN is the parent and CNN, RNN and Transformer are subclasses.
 This file uses the iostream and fstream libraries.

 # ANN
 Your good old Artificial Neural Network.
 It is also the parent class of all the other types.
+Its class is called: neural_net.
 ## Public variables
 * `Net net` and `Collumn outn` Vectors used to store the neurons.
 * `matrix midl` and `list outl` Vectors used to store neuron activations.